cognitivetech/ollama-ebook-summary/README.md

 Some sections aren't easy to formulate a question for, and i decided to also chunk the chapter manually and have summaries prepared based on the specific context I'm targeting.

 ### Objective
 Our results will show the difference between asking questions to a database, vs to specific sections of text.
 Each has its strengths, and different models will likely show strengths in one vs the other.

 I want to learn the personality of these models which have stood out among the rest, and find out which are best suited to which tasks.

-## Process
+## Walkthrough

-Here is the process I've undertaken, to perform this analsys.

 ### Step One - Chapterize Book

-Well, I was using a hacky script to pull page ranges of bookmarks from PDF, and then use pdftk with that information.. but I lost that script in the shuffle, and then found this neat tool, Sejda.
+Well, I was using a hacky script to pull page ranges of bookmarks from PDF, and then use [pdftk](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) with that information.. but I lost that script in the shuffle, and then found this neat tool, Sejda.

 https://github.com/torakiki/sejda

 Great thing about Sejda is that its open source, and has a free web version avaialable.
-And you don't have to read\run my hacky code :D
+And you don't have to read my hacky code :D

 https://www.sejda.com/split-pdf-by-outline